kasperで三度を迎える黒塚直子個展。

 I work until I start preparing for dinner.

-Its half household chores and half creation.
+It’s half household chores and half creation.

 Maybe I should have a studio,